Dzukker/pogodynka-skrypty/README.md

-# skrypty do obslugi pogody
+# skrypty do obsługi pogody